vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 * `package.yaml`
 * Other package related files.

-TCE will support the current version and 2 previous.
+In the package repository, TCE will support the current version and 2 previous.
 As an example, consider the cert-manager package. there would be 3 directories named after their respective versions.

 ```txt
 packages/user-managed/cert-manager